Non-asymptotic Global Convergence Rates of BFGS with Exact Line Search: Preliminaries

 Remarkably, it was shown in \cite{Dixon} that, when employing the exact line search scheme, the convex Broyden's class of quasi-Newton methods produce identical iterates given that the initial point $x_0$ and the initial matrix $B_0$ are the same.
 Thus, in the remainder of the paper, we focus on the BFGS update in \eqref{BFGS_Hessian_update} as all results hold for other algorithms in the convex Broyden family.

 Finally, we introduce some intermediate results related to the exact line search step size, as defined in \eqref{exact_line_search}.
-These results are essential for the forthcoming demonstration of the convergence rate of the quasi-Newton method.
+These standard results (see, e.g., \cite{powell1971convergence}) are essential for the forthcoming demonstration of the convergence rate of the quasi-Newton method.

 \begin{lemma} Consider the standard quasi-Newton method in \eqref{QN_update} with the exact line search specified in \eqref{exact_line_search}.
 The following results hold for any $k \geq 0$: \begin{enumerate}[(a)] \item $f(x_{k+1}) \leq f(x_k)$. \item $g_{k + 1}^\top s_k = 0$ and $y_k^{\top} s_k = - g_k^{\top} s_k$. \end{enumerate} \end{lemma}